Documentary Video Production : Travelling and Filming

 Furthermore, it is important to take into account that different cultures have different ways of approaching certain situations, it may prove fruitful to study the cultural characteristics of the people that you intend to film as a way of avoiding upsetting them.

-Understanding the culture of these individuals and being able to communicate with them will ensure that your team can make these people feel comfortable and valued when they are being filmed.
+Understanding the culture of these individuals and being able to communicate with them will ensure that your team can make the people feel comfortable and valued when they are being filmed.

 Depending on budget and deadline restraints you and your team may need to produce the documentary alongside shooting and travelling for the documentary.